1998 United States elections: House of Representatives elections

 The House of Representatives elections saw a significant disruption of the historic six-year itch trend, where the president's party loses seats in the second-term midterm elections.
 Though Republicans won the national popular vote for the House by a margin of 1.1 percentage points and retained control of the chamber, Democrats picked up a net of five seats.
 This marked the second time since the Civil War in which the president's party gained seats in the House of Representatives in a midterm election, following the 1934 elections.
 Republicans would later gain seats during the 2002 mid-terms.
-The 1998 elections were the first time since 1822 in which the president's party gained seats in the House during the president's second mid-term.
+The 1998 elections were the first time since 1822 in which the president's party gained seats in the House during the president's second midterm.

-Seats picked up by the Democrats included Kansas's 3rd district, Nevada's 1st district, Pennsylvania's 13th district, New Mexico's 3rd district, New Jersey's 12th district, Kentucky's 4th district, Mississippi's 4th district, California's 1st district, Wisconsin's 2nd district, Washington's 1st district, and Washington's 3rd district.
-The Republicans, however, picked up seats in Kentucky's 6th district, Wisconsin's 8th district, California's 3rd district, California's 36th district, Pennsylvania's 15th district, and North Carolina's 8th district.

 The impeachment of Clinton likely played a major role in the success of the Democratic Party in the House and Senate elections.
 The election precipitated a change in Republican leadership, with Newt Gingrich resigning as Speaker of the House.
 A 2001 study by Emory University political scientist Alan Abramowitz attributes the Republican Party's poor performance in the 1998 elections to a public backlash against Republicans' handling of the Clinton-Lewinsky scandal and the impeachment proceedings against President Clinton.